audulus/vger/README.md

 Create a rendering context using `vgerNew()`.

-Then call `vgerRenderPrim` and `vgerRenderText` to store drawing commands.
-See [`vger.h`](https://github.com/audulus/vger/blob/main/Sources/vger/include/vger.h) for transformation functions.
+Then call `vgerRenderPrim` and `vgerRenderText` to store drawing commands. vger doesn't support arbitrary path fills and strokes, instead focusing on primitives that can be easily rendered on the GPU.

+See [`vger.h`](https://github.com/audulus/vger/blob/main/Sources/vger/include/vger.h) for the complete API.

 Finally, call `vgerEncode` to encode rendering commands to a `MTLCommandBuffer`.